What are git credentials?

 git config credential.helper store

 And you are good to go.
-You will be asked only once for the credentials of each server dedicated to a repository.
-Next time, it will automatically be filled (silently without asking for credentials).
+You will be asked only once for each repository.
+Afterwards, git will fill automatically the credentials for each repository.

 For security reasons (especially if you are not on your personal computer), it is better that the stored credentials expire after a certain amount of time.
 Let’s say you want that delay being 4 hours.
 You just have to type: